Last Updated on April 19, 2023

 However, the history of these dogs is often unknown, and you will likely not know if your dog has any potential health problems or behavioral issues before you take him home.

-Are small Doberman dogs more expensive than large ones?
+Are small Dobies more expensive than large ones?

-No, most people who want Dobermans want large, fearsome-looking dogs that make formidable guardians of the home or farm, thus, larger Dobermans are often more sought after than smaller ones.
+No, most people who want Dobermans want large, fearsome-looking dogs that make formidable guardians of the home or farm, thus, they are often more sought after than smaller ones.

-That said, some breeders do create trendy miniature Dobermans through breeding runts and smaller dogs.
+That said, some breeders do create trendy miniature Dobies through breeding runts and smaller dogs.

 These are not to be confused with Miniature Pinschers, an entirely different dog.